dbt-labs/dbt-utils/README.md

 * `start_date`: literal date or timestamp - generally choose a date that is earlier than the start of your data
 * `stop_date`: literal date or timestamp (default=current_timestamp)
 * `lookback_interval`: The lookback interval to be added to the start of each period during materialization.
 Must be a valid interval literal (e.g., `'2 days'`).
 Value should be:
-    * Equivalent in time to the `segment_sessionization_trailing_window` used in the Segment dbt package.
+    * *Equivalent in time* to the `segment_sessionization_trailing_window` used in the Segment dbt package.
-    * Greater than the maximum session duration you would reasonably expect.
+    * Greater than the maximum session duration you would reasonably expect in your users sessions.

 **Caveats:**
 * This materialization is compatible with dbt >= 0.10.1.